-There is no trick to how Missouri's absolute speed limits work: If the absolute speed limit is 50 miles per hour and you drive faster than that, you've violated the law.
+There is no trick to how Missouri's absolute speed limits (also called "maximum speed limits") work: If the absolute speed limit is 50 miles per hour and you drive faster than that, you've violated the law.
 Missouri's absolute speed limits include:

-Depending on how fast the motorist was going, a speeding violation can add points to the motorist's driving record.
+A speeding violation will generally add three points to the motorist's driving record.
 Accumulating too many points can lead to license suspension or revocation.
-(Mo.
-Ann.
-Stat. § 302.302 (2017).)